The

 sounded when we plugged everything in to this conditioner.
 The soundstage got

 bigger, and the sound became more detailed and delicate.
-The only difference I
+The only difference

-Steve and Joe, however, weren't as impressed by the PowerPRO's perfor mance and
+Steve and Joe, however, weren't as impressed by the PowerPRO's perfor mance

-ranked it fifth out of six.
-They both felt that it improved the sonic detail and
+and ranked it fifth out of six.
+They both felt that it improved the sonic detail

-by the lesser line conditioners.
+masked by the lesser line conditioners.

 Even if Joe and Steve don't agree with me, I think Cinepro's got a nice product